Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 ## {{% date 2022 9 12 %}}
 Update Qt 6.2.4 / 6.3.2 WebAssembly packages.
 They are currently built using PCH.
 Update Qt 6.2.4 / 6.3.2 llvm-mingw packages.
 They are currently built with WMF support.
 Update Qt 6.4.0-beta4.
 All configuration from previous 6.3 are available.
-RockyLinux 9 is used for Qt 6.4.0 Linux hosted build.
+Rocky Linux 9 is used for Qt 6.4.0 Linux hosted build.
 WebAssembly and llvm-mingw packages are built using updated configuration today.

 ## {{% date 2022 9 11 %}}
 Update Qt 6.3.2 with OpenSSL 3.0.5.